vrabbi-tap/techdocs-publishing-supply-chain/README.md

-# TAP Supply Chain to deploy a helm chart using FluxCD
+# TAP Supply Chain that also publishes Techdocs to an S3 bucket

 ## Why do this
 One of the great features in TAP is the UI provided which is based on Backstage.